kshurik/rekkobook/jupyter_books/_build/html/_sources/chapter1/intro_to_rekko.md

 - Items which user has already interacted with - there is no need to recommend films or books again, but it is ok for groceries, for example;

-In the next section, we will define baseline for recommendation task based on heurist method and implement it.
+In the next section, we will define baseline for recommendation task based on heuristic method and implement it.